Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping: Results: Cyclotron Damping

 \subsection{The Quadrupolar Structures of $C_{E_x}(v_x, v_y)$ and $C_{E_y}(v_x, v_y)$}

 The quadrupolar structures of $C_{E_x}(v_x, v_y)$ and $C_{E_y}(v_x, v_y)$ can be understood using a simplified model based on the linear eigenfunctions computed by \texttt{PLUME}.
 Focusing on the example of the forward-propagating single-ICW field with $k_\parallel \rho_i = 0.525$, we approximate the ion distribution function as a Maxwellian centered at the bulk flow velocity $(U_x, U_y)$, obtained from the inverse Fourier transform of the \texttt{PLUME} outputs.
-While this model neglects $v_z$ dependence, it captures the essential dynamics in the perpendicular velocity plane, where $(U_x, U_y)$ follows a clockwise circular trajectory around the origin, corresponding to the left-hand circular polarization of the ICW.
+This model neglects $v_z$ dependence, effectively focusing on the particles with parallel velocities that are resonant with the wave.
+The model captures the essential dynamics in the perpendicular velocity plane, where $(U_x, U_y)$ follows a clockwise circular trajectory around the origin, corresponding to the left-hand circular polarization of the ICW.
 The evolution of $(U_x, U_y)$ (dotted) and $(E_x, E_y)$ (solid) over a full wave period from the \texttt{PLUME} solution for the ICW are plotted in \figref{fig:interpret_ceperpVxVy_cd} (a).
-For the discussion below, we denote the distinct phase angles $\phi_{Q}$ for each of these four fields, where $Q = U_x, E_x, U_y, E_y$.
+For the discussion below, we denote the distinct phase angles as $\phi_{Q}$ for each of these four fields, where $Q = U_x, E_x, U_y, E_y$.

 To estimate $C_{E_x}(v_x, v_y)$, consider that its integrand consists of a velocity-space dependent term, $- v_x^2 \partial f / \partial v_x$ and a velocity-space independent term, $E_x$.
 For a Maxwellian distribution centered at $(U_x, U_y)$, the velocity-dependent term produces a bipolar structure: negative to the left of $U_x$, positive to the right, and zero at the center.
 When multiplied by $E_x$, this results in a blue-red bipolar signature (from left to right) centered at $U_x$ for $E_x>0$ or a red-blue bipolar signature for $E_x<0$, as shown in \figref{fig:interpret_ceperpVxVy_cd}(b) at $\omega t / (2 \pi) = 0.01$ and (c) at $\omega t / (2 \pi) = 0.51$.
 Here we have set the amplitude by specifying $\epsilon = 0.5$ for ease of visualization.
 The same reasoning applies to $C_{E_y}$ with respect to $v_y$ and $E_y$, shown in \figref{fig:interpret_ceperpVxVy_cd}(e) and (f).